Classics Faculty Scholarship

 Kathryn Williams, PhD

 Williams’ research focuses primarily on Roman historiography and Latin prose.
 She has published on Sallust, Tacitus, and Pliny the Younger, and she most recently contributed chapters on the interrelationship between Tacitus’ works and Juvenal’s Satire 4 (Latin Historiography and Poetry in the Early Empire: Generic Interactions, Brill 2010) and on Tacitus’ senatorial embassies (A Companion to Tacitus, Blackwell 2012).
 Her forthcoming publications include "Virgil's Georgic Bacchus" and "Gaul in Sallust's 'Bellum Catilinae.'"
+Her most recent publication addresses the role of the envoys of the Allobroges in Sallust’s Bellum Catilinae.

 Erin Warford, PhD